jigx-com/jigx-docs-examples/docs/Components/stepper/step.md

 ## Consideration

-- The step component can only be used inside the <a href="https://docs.jigx.com/examples/stepper" target="_blank">stepper</a> component.
+- The step component can only be used inside the [stepper](https://docs.jigx.com/examples/stepper) component.

 ## Examples and code snippets

 :::::ExpandableHeading

 ### Step Example

 ::::VerticalSplit{layout="middle"}